 Sulphur Tuft - Hypholoma fasciculare

-In both deciduous and coniferous woodland.
+Stumps and logs of both deciduous and coniferous trees

 Mainly late summer and autumn.